 Extremely rare in its natural form, mullite is artificially produced for industry by melting or firing various alumino-silicates.
-The outstanding thermo-mechanical properties and stability of the resulting synthetic mullite make it a key component in many refractory and foundry.
+The outstanding thermo-mechanical properties and stability of the resulting synthetic mullite make it a key component in many refractory and foundry applications.

 Although mullite exists as a natural mineral, occurrences in nature are extremely rare.

-Sintered mullite and fused mullite is primarily used for the production of refractories and the casting of steel and titanium alloys.
+Sintered mullite and fused mullite are primarily used for the production of refractories and the casting of steel and titanium alloys.

 Imerys calcined mullites are recognized as the global benchmark.
 They are produced from clays mined from the South Georgia kaolin belt in the US, and blended to obtain chemistries between 45% and 70% alumina.

 Our Technology Center in Lyon (France) and our Tianjin laboratory (China) feature an extensive range of minerals processing, testing and analysis tools focused on high resistance materials.

 A tough solution for refractories